FreeON/freeon/Developers_Guide.md

     git checkout branchname

 You can call this branch anything you like, it will only exist locally on your machine.
 Checkout the new branch and change whatever you feel like.
-Commit often and add some descriptive commit messages.
-You should periodically update your local branch with changes committed on the repository's master branch by running

-    git pull --rebase

-Once you are happy with your progress, you can add your changes or new files you create to your local branch with
+Add your changes and new files to your local branch with

     git add filename

-and
+then commit them with

     git commit

-Commit and comment often, share with others.
+Commit often and include descriptive commit messages to document your progress.

+Also, you should periodically update your local branch with changes committed on the repository's master branch by running

+    git pull --rebase

+to make sure you don't get to far out of synch with the progress of others.

 #### Contributing